yesco/Xoric/README.md

   big.txt,A..,E. - if E-A+1 < len(big.txt) trunc!

- (Note: file names are created with ,AUTO,E.. etc if needed (not basic) when extracted from .tap-files)
+ (Note: file names are created with ,AUTO,E.. etc if needed (not basic) when extracted from .tap-files) (Note: 'EMPTYEMPTYEMPTY' is used instead of '' when creating files; it's also converted to '' when creating .tap-file)

 FMTLIST
   comma(or 2)-separated list formats: